api3dao/vitepress-docs/docs/reference/airnode/latest/understand/api-integration.md

 ><img src="../assets/images/api-integration-ois.png" width="600px">
 > <br/><br/>
 >
-> <p class="diagram-line">The OIS object in config.json contains mapping information of API operations to Airnode endpoint definitions.</p>
+> <p>The OIS object in config.json contains mapping information of API operations to Airnode endpoint definitions.</p>

 OIS is a mapping of API operations, such as `GET /coins/{id}`, to Airnode endpoints.
 When a requester contract calls a AirnodeRrpV0.sol contract request